Still Dreaming (Tomorrow X Together album): Commercial performance

 On February 12, the Recording Industry Association of Japan (RIAJ) announced that Still Dreaming had sold over 100,000 copies and eventually received a gold certification.
 The album reached the benchmark within a month of its release on January 20, 2021.

-In United States, TXT marked their 3rd entry on the Billboard 200 when Still Dreaming debuted at 173, making them the first artist since BTS to chart on Billboard 200 with a Japanese-language album."TXT Becomes Second Korean Artist Ever To Have A Japanese Album On The Billboard 200 Chart".
+In United States, Tomorrow X Together marked their 3rd entry on the Billboard 200 when Still Dreaming debuted at 173, making them the first artist since BTS to chart on Billboard 200 with a Japanese-language album."TXT Becomes Second Korean Artist Ever To Have A Japanese Album On The Billboard 200 Chart".
 Koreaboo.
 Retrieved November 7, 2021.